 Demonstration projects are currently underway in Detroit, Mich., and Houston, Texas.
 The lead organizations in each city are:

 - Detroit:Detroit LISC, United Way of Southeastern Michigan, and Henry Ford Community College

 - Houston:Houston LISC, United Way of Greater Houston, and Houston Community College – Northeast

 The ISD Collaborative seeked to increase the scale and effectiveness of local efforts to deliver integrated services by working jointly to:

 - Establish and strengthen business practices that increase the scale and effectiveness of local ISD providers that build from and integrate the strengths of each of the three organizations.

 - Identify the set of common outcomes and measurements to be used as the defining metrics of the Working Families Success Network.

 - Increase the capacity of ISD providers to deliver services through the provision of cross-network learning and technical assistance.

-- Implementation of integrated service delivery approach at participating community colleges in Detroit and Houston.
+- Implementation of integrated services delivery approach at participating community colleges in Detroit and Houston

-- Development of a series of training modules and tools that can be used across the three organizations to better serve clients.
+- Development of a series of training modules and tools for ISD practitioners